asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 Now if the build time can be reduced to 15 minutes, assuming that each developer is committing four times per day and there are 260 work days in a year, this would result in a time savings of at least 13,000 man-hours per year and a cost savings of over $975,000 per year.
 This does not include the time spent for distracted developers and the increase in work in progress (WIP) waiting for builds to finish.

+#### Inappropriate UI Testing

+A common source for slow builds is a suite of tests that test exclusively through the user interface of the system using tools like selenium.
+In some cases this may be the result of a poorly designed system.
+However, it's just as likely to occur because "automation testing" is often considered an activity that happens outside of cross-functional development teams.
+This results in "automation engineers" who only have access to the external interface since they lack the knowledge of the internal system.

+Some level of automated UI testing can be appropriate, but there should be very few of these tests.
+Most of the tests should probe below the UI, leaving the majority of the tests to execute at the object level.

 ### Improve Developer Hardware

 Are teams working in a huge monolithic codebase?
 I've seen large, poorly designed codebases drive up local compile and test times.
 Improving the local build times and the development environment can create another huge improvement in developers' workflow.
 Not only does it get developers the time back waiting on the build, it has a much larger impact, keeping them in flow longer and preventing them from getting distracted every time they build.

 Using the same numbers from above, if the local compile takes two minutes and it can be reduced to 10 seconds by decomposing the application so that developers don't always have to build the entire application we find another significant source of savings.
 Developers practicing TDD compile somewhere between 250 and 400 times per day (compiling every minute or two while working).
 If we estimate that these developers compile 50 times per day, reducing the build to 10 seconds results in a time savings of 19,861 man-hours per year.
 Resulting in a savings of nearly $1.5 million dollars per year.
 Again this does not include the cost of distraction.

-#### Monitor Local Build Times

-Monitor the local compile and build times to know when development environment changes have a negative effect on it.
-If you have a separate IT or security department, make sure that your organizations are aligned.
-Slowing the development effort of multiple teams for the sake of security is often a false optimization.
-There is usually a way to work safely and securely without sacrificing the performance of the developer's environment.

 ### Reduce Cross-Team Dependencies

 One of the biggest issues that negatively affects team performance is cross-team dependencies and handoffs.
 Teams often block each other and must begin additional work, thus increasing WIP which leads to creating inventory.
 It's important to reduce these cross-team dependencies in both the scope of work (i.e., don't split features or projects across teams) and the areas of the application.
 There is a huge cost to the overhead in communication and churn when multiple teams are changing the same areas of the code.

-I recently experienced teams separated by several timezones who needed to modify the same exact object.
+I recently experienced teams separated by several timezones who needed to modify the same exact set of objects in the system.
 One team would end their day ready to refactor the code in the morning, only to come to work and find it was completely rewritten and moved somewhere else overnight by a team working on the opposite side of the globe.
 This type of churn decreases team effectiveness and slows teams to a snail's pace given the amount of detailed communication and delay required to accomplish any work.

 > These high performance teams had few to no handoffs with other teams.
 They were autonomous, cross-functional, co-located teams, trained and coached in agile management, planning, testing and development.
 > &mdash; _[Joshua Kerievsky](https://twitter.com/JoshuaKerievsky) CEO of Industrial Logic, from [Size Teams for Few to No Handoffs](https://www.linkedin.com/pulse/size-teams-few-handoffs-joshua-kerievsky/)_